Tim Rose: Published Articles & Clippings Photo: Tim & me

 Hanging Tree, Down In The Valley and a re-recorded Long Time Man), loser's laments (I Need Saving, So Much To Lose) and reflections on life's vicissitudes (Come What May), some co-written with producer Colin Winston-Fletcher.

 Best of all is Winston-Fletcher's title track, an atmospheric monologue about enforced solitude set to evocative sheets of synthesiser, which makes good use of the grizzled, weather-beaten tones that had secured Rose voiceover work on '80s commercials.
-An intriguing new departure, it was sadly a style discovered too late to affect his career. (
+An intriguing new departure, it was sadly a style discovered too late to affect his career.
+(Andy Gill,

 Uncut)